UK records another 39,962 new coronavirus cases

-London [UK], October 24 (ANI/Xinhua): Another 39,962 people in Britain have tested positive for COVID-19, bringing the total number of coronavirus cases in the country to 8,773,674, according to official figures released Sunday.
+London, Oct 25 (IANS) Another 39,962 people in Britain have tested positive for Covid-19, bringing the total number of coronavirus cases in the country to 8,773,674, according to official figures released on Sunday.

 The country also reported a further 72 coronavirus-related deaths.
 The total number of coronavirus-related deaths in Britain now stands at 139,533.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+These figures only include the deaths of people who died within 28 days of their first positive test, Xinhua news agency reported.

 The latest data came as a "record number" of coronavirus booster jabs were administered on Saturday, with more than 800,000 shots given in the past 72 hours, according to the National Health Service (NHS).